saranrath19/ECell-Task-Submission/README.md

-submit ur tasks and remember to add your name in the readme.md file also name ur file correctly
+Submit your tasks and remember to add your name in the README.md file.

+Name your project file/folder same as your name...